rjsalvadorr/recolecko/readme.md

 # Music Production Structure

-A directory standard for music production work.
+A useful file/folder standard for music production work.

-## DESIGN, OVERVIEW, AND USAGE
+## OVERVIEW & DESIGN

 This project was prompted by the tragedy of losing dope beats in a maze of files and folders.
-The goal of all this is to enable a producer to:
+At the start of the project, the goal of all this was to enable a producer to:

 1. Make projects often, while avoiding getting tangled in a mess of files.
 1. Keep track of all files derived from any project, and track the "lineage" of any musical file.
-1. Use an interactive inventory of items, sortable by tempo, project ID, etc.
+1. Access an interactive inventory of items, sortable by tempo, project ID, etc.

+Turns out those aren't the only benefits.
+As I used this structure, it allowed me to take advantage of:

-1. Become more productive, through reusable components like drum MIDI files.
+1. Quicker music-making through reusable components like drum MIDI files.
+1. Easier file backups since all my machines and backup drives have the same structure. _(drag n' drop FTW)_
+1. Easier process management through automated scripts for new jam/project folders.

-To accomplish this, I've laid out two ways to organize files for an eas music workflow.
+To accomplish this, I've laid out two standards to organize files for an easier music workflow.

-1. By having **one consistent directory setup** across different machines, it should be easier to organize and work on music.
+1. **One consistent directory structure**, so different machines can have the same setup.
-1. **A consistent filename convention** should make it easier to organize and keep track of files.
-This should also allow for scripting and detailed reports.
+1. **A consistent filename convention**, allowing for easy scripting and detailed reports.

-With these tools in hand, we can prevent useless tragedies from happening.
+With these tools in hand, we can prevent senseless tragedies from happening time and time again.

-_"RIP to all the lost beats.
+> _"This work is dedicated to all fallen music files.
 You are dearly missed."_

+## USAGE

+This section assumes:

+- You know how to use `Git` and `Node.JS` at a basic level.
+- You're on a Windows computer. `(Linux/Mac utilities are coming soon...)`

+### Minimal Usage

+For minimal use, do the following:

+1. Clone this repo

+That's it.
+You can then use this folder structure however you want, without bothering with any extra features.

+### Power Usage

+So you think you're a hotshot and you want to do some more software magic.
+Cool.
+Do this:

+1. Install `Node.JS` if you don't already have it.
+1. Clone the repo.
+1. Head to the `/Tech/` directory and run the `setup` script. `(TODO: add more details)`
+1. Use the scripts in the `/Tech/`directory to create new jam or project folders. `(TODO: add more details)`
+1. When creating files, **keep your filenames consistent, according to the standard (see below)**.
+1. If you want to see all the music files you have, go run the right script in `/Tech/`.
+The interactive inventory will then be shown in `/Tech/inventory.html`. `(TODO: add more details)`

-### Usage, How-To
+### Other Protips

 The `Beats/Parts/` folder has a collection of pre-made MIDI drum parts.
 These can easily be dropped into a DAW to build drum tracks.
 (See that folder's README for more details)